Skip to main content

 However, the payment of the grant based on the reimbursement on the basis of unit costs, lump sums, or flat-rate financing is without prejudice to the right of access to the beneficiaries’ statutory records.
 Where a check or audit reveals that the generating event has not occurred (e.g. project activities not realised as approved at application stage, participants not taking part in the activities, etc.) and an undue payment has been made to the beneficiary on a grant based on the reimbursement on the basis of contribution to unit costs, lump sums, or flat-rate financing, the National or Executive Agency shall be entitled to recover up to the amount of the grant.
 Similarly, if the activities undertaken or the outputs produced are not implemented or are implemented poorly (including failure to comply with a contractual obligation), the grant may be reduced, taking into account the extent to which the action has been completed.
 In addition, for statistical and monitoring purposes the European Commission may carry out surveys on samples of beneficiaries aimed at quantifying the actual costs incurred in projects funded based on the reimbursement on the basis of contribution to unit costs, lump sums, or flat-rate financing.

-Eligible costs - general conditions
+Eligible costs - general conditions 8

-For actual costs:
+For actual/real costs:

-• they must be actually incurred by the beneficiary;
+• they must be actually incurred by the beneficiary

-• they are reasonable, justified, and comply with the principle of sound financial management, in particular regarding economy and efficiency.
+• they are reasonable, justified, and comply with the principle of sound financial management, in particular regarding economy and efficiency

 For unit costs and contributions: